 Part B

-In Part B, there’s a lot of information related to international transactions must be provided.
+In Part B, information related to international transactions must be provided.

 This includes information about the associated enterprises with whom the business has entered into international transactions, particulars in respect of transactions in tangible and intangible property, details of the services provided and money lent or borrowed, particulars in respect of transactions in the nature of the guarantee, information related to international transactions of marketable securities, equity shares, debentures, preference shares, etc.